mrismanaziz/Reforestation/README.md

-## Why did the kid throw the clock out the window?
-He wanted to see time fly!
+## What did the calculator say to the student?
+You can count on me.